prryplatypus/ergate/docs/docs/basics/workflow-step-labels.md

 Note that the length of the workflows can vary.

 ## Errata
-* Because of how the `percent_completed` and `total_steps` values are calculated, utilising step labels and these exceptions can cause the percentage and step calculations to be inaccurate.
-However, since the workflow will always reach the end, either by normal sequence order or by use of `GoToEnd`, the final step will always complete as 100%.
+* Because of how the `percent_completed` and `total_steps` values are calculated, utilising step labels and the related exceptions can cause the percentage and total step calculations to be inaccurate.
+It is recommended when utilising these features to define the `paths` each step may follow, to allow Ergate to better calculate and predict values for `percent_completed` and `total_steps`.
+Although they will still not be fully accurate, they will be progressive (never reducing back to a lower count of steps completed) and grow in accuracy as the workflow progresses.